Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 It had not been easy.
 Hatred and mistrust ruled everyone.
 A few of the Fire Nation people had even risen in rebellion against him a year after the war ended, but they had been swiftly defeated.
 The hardest part of all, however, was trying to regain the trust of the other countries, especially the Earth Kingdom.
-Many people still did not trust him, afraid he would become power-hungry as his father and grandfather before him, but Zuko was determined to show them that he wanted peace among all nations, all elements, just as much as they did.
+Many people still did not trust him, afraid he would become as power-hungry as his father and grandfathers before him, but Zuko was determined to show them that he wanted peace among all nations, all elements, just as much as they did.
 Thanks to Aang's peace seeking and Zuko's leadership, it seemed a likely possibility.

-Though he was confused as to why, Zuko most of all missed the way Katara would hand his bowl, full of her simple but delicious cooking, to him while she gave him a radiant smile.
+Though he was confused as to why, Zuko most of all missed the way Katara would hand his bowl—full of her simple but delicious cooking—to him while she gave him a radiant smile.

 "Good job everyone.
 Remember to keep the water flowing gracefully around your form," she instructed as she demonstrated the technique to the children by bending a small stream of water around her.

 She waited until they got the move before she congratulated them, "Great!
 That was awesome!
 Well, I think that's enough for today.
 See you tomorrow, and remember to practice whenever you have a chance."

 "Yes, Master Katara!" the children chorused as they ran to go play.
 Katara watched them leave and smiled.

 "Katara!" she heard Sokka call from a distance.

 The waterbender turned at the sound of his voice and watched as her older brother came up to her, walking with an air of self-importance.